sgmlguru/xlsx2xml/docs/technical-overview.md

 The columns in the spreadsheet are mapped to an intermediate XML format using a provider-specific mapping file in XML format.
 This mapping file is used by the conversion pipeline to address provider-specific differences in the source format, so the pipeline itself consists of three main parts:

-1. Initial tweaking and processing of the Excel XML format, for example, to normalise shared strings and hyperlinks.
+1. Initial tweaking and processing of the Excel XML format, for example, to normalise shared strings and hyperlinks, and to remove unneeded content.
 2. Conversion from Excel XML markup to an intermediate XML format using the provider-specific mapping.
 This requires a complete mapping between the input Excel columns and the intermediate XML format.
 3. Conversion of the intermediate XML to the output XML import format.

-It follows that if the provider using a predefined Excel template with preset column names, provided by EMG and filled in by the provider, there's no need to map anything - the mapping already exists.
+It follows that if the provider is using a predefined Excel template with preset column names, provided by EMG and filled in by the provider, there's no need to map anything - the mapping already exists.
+Importing an Excel file can then be done automatically.

+The same is true if the provider has previously imported an Excel file.
+The mapping has already been done and so the new import is automatic.

 ## Mapping Provider Info